Beasley Coliseum – Washington State Cougars

 Food & Beverage 4

-The team isn’t winning and has not had much success at all in quite some time, but you would expect so much more for a Saturday game against a top 15 conference opponent (this game was against #13 Utah).
+The team isn’t winning and has not had much success at all in quite some time, but you would expect so much more for a Saturday game against a top-15 conference opponent (this game was against #13 Utah).
 The arena had no more than 3,000 people and the student section was almost non-existent.
-Obviously more fans will come with wins, but for this type of game and the atmosphere that was there, it was pitiful.
+More fans will come with wins, but for this type of game and the atmosphere that was there, it was pitiful.

 Much like I explained in the atmosphere section, the fans are lacking in attendance and noise.
 There isn’t anything positive about the fans at Cougar basketball games as of late.

 Pullman is a very isolated town with not much near it.
-About a 2 hour drive from Spokane, 4 hour drive from Seattle, and a 5 hour drive from Boise on two-lane highways in brutal winter conditions can be dangerous.
-There is a small regional airport that comes from Seattle, Spokane, and Lewiston, ID if you wish to fly into Pullman.
+About a 2-hour drive from Spokane, a 4-hour drive from Seattle, and a 5-hour drive from Boise on two-lane highways.
+During brutal winter conditions, it can be dangerous.
+There is a small regional airport that comes from Seattle, Spokane, and Lewiston, Idaho if you wish to fly into Pullman.
+Parking isn’t ideal near the arena and it may require high pries or walk from a distance.

 Return on Investment 4

 If you like seeing colleges, head over the Moscow, ID just a few minutes away to see the University of Idaho.
-Martin Stadium is also right across the street of Beasley Coliseum.
-Otherwise, there isn’t too many extras.
+Martin Stadium is also right across the street 2-hour4-hour Beasley Coliseum.
+Otherwise, there 5-hourthe fromaren’t too many extras.

 Overall, Beasley Coliseum is a nice arena, but while the team is doing so poorly the venue is empty and very unenergetic.
 With team success, it is not a bad arena by any means to see a Pac-12 basketball game.